 This is definitely one of those recipes that works best with a high-speed blender.
 I can't vouch for the results using anything less and imagine that it would be difficult to achieve the creamy texture using a basic blender.

 Absolutely, the creamy texture of the finished cheese really requires removing as much liquid as possible from the tofu.
-If you're like me and don't own a tofu press, follow the instructions in this post using two plates, some paper towels and something heavy to put on top.
+If you're like me and don't own a tofu press, follow this guide on how to press tofu.

 Absolutely!
 Go ahead and get creative with it!
 My only caution would be not to add more than a few teaspoons of liquid as this will change the texture and result in a much softer cheese (unless that's what you're going for).